-Running all of this yourself is a big ask — and one very few organizations will be set up to do.
+Running all of this yourself is a big ask — and one very few organisations will be set up to do.

 Multi-Channel – solicited and unsolicited collection of text data is absolutely essential for an enterprise CX program.
-If you’re only analyzing survey data, then you’re missing out on a lot of actionable insights in sources such as Social media, Call center interactions, Online Chat etc.
+If you’re only analysing survey data, then you’re missing out on a lot of actionable insights in sources such as Social media, Call centre interactions, Online Chat etc.

 Statistical + Text Analysis – Must have the ability to run regression analysis on the Text Topics & Sentiment, to determine the actual impact on the CX KPI score.
 Whether the Staff Attitude has more impact on my NPS or the Product Quality, its very important to understand the correlation & regression of structured scores with text information.

 Text analysis may not just be used for aggregate root cause analysis & driving improvements from the back office.
 It must be able to enhance real time close the loop for dissatisfied customers based on their open-ended comments.
 Close the loop must not be confined to conditions based on scores given by the customer, but should be able to get triggered based on the topic or sentiment definitions from the comments.